Finding Your Purpose while Fixing Your Relationship

 In fact, I love it so much that I’ve surrounded myself with women like you, who want to feel purposeful in their lives and passionate in their relationships.
 Some women even feel called like I do to carry the message of the Six Intimacy Skills to the women struggling in their communities.
 These women train with me to learn the Intimacy Skills at the highest level and become powerful relationship coaches who stand shoulder to shoulder with me in the mission to end world divorce.

-If your soul is whispering that there’s something you’re here on the planet to do–something important–and you want to discover it, then I invite you to save your seat in this free Q&A Call with me now.
+If your soul is whispering that there’s something you’re here on the planet to do–something important–and you want to discover it, then I invite you to save your seat by registering now.